ros2-gbp/rcl-release/rcl_yaml_param_parser/README.md

         <field2_name>: <field2_value>
 ```

-This package depends on C libyaml.
+This package depends on C libyaml

-## Quality Declaration

-This package claims to be in the **Quality Level 1** category, see the [Quality Declaration](./QUALITY_DECLARATION.md) for more details.